hbctraining/variant_analysis/lessons/14_IGV.md

 ### Selecting a Genome

 To get started, we are going to open up IGV on our computers.
-Once open, we are going to navigate to the reference genome that we are insterested in using fromt he dropdown menu in the top left of the IGV window.
+Once open, we are going to navigate to the reference genome that we are interested in using from the dropdown menu in the top left of the IGV window.
 In this case, we are going to select "Human(GRCh38/hg38)":

 <p align="center">
 <img src="../img/Select_genome_IGV.png" width="1000">